SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 Small Business Qualification

 You must meet the SBA size guidelines to qualify for a loan.
-These guidelines vary depending on what type of business you own.
-Basically, your business must qualify as “small.”
+These guidelines vary depending on what type of business you own, but your business must qualify as “small.”
 There is no 7(a) funding available for mid-sized businesses that do not meet the size guidelines.

 Lengthy Application & Funding Process